GPA and Grade Requirements

 Master of Business Administration (M.B.A.)

-The M.B.A. degree is granted to students who satisfactorily complete a minimum of 33 semester hours at the 6000-level in the College of Business and Innovation.
+The M.B.A. degree is granted to students who satisfactorily complete a minimum of 33 semester hours at the 6000-level in the Neff College of Business and Innovation.
 The length of the program will vary depending upon the nature of the undergraduate degree.
-The program consists of a common body of knowledge (18 hours), core (24 hours) and elective (9 -12 hours) courses.
-Any or all common body of knowledge courses may be waived for equivalent coverage at the undergraduate or graduate level with a grade of C or better.
+The program consists of a common body of knowledge (18 hours), business core (24 hours) and elective (9 -12 hours) courses determined by the student's major.

 Master of Science in Accountancy (M.S.A.)